ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-29-HorizonMapping.md

 ## Interpolating Directions with Horizon Cubemap

-In the horizon mapping pixel shader, given a light direction $l$, deciding whether a pixel is in a shadow is achieved by sampling the corresponding horizon map, retrieve two suitable vectors stored in color channels, between which $l$ exists.
+In the horizon mapping pixel shader, given a light direction $l$, deciding whether a pixel is in a shadow is achieved by sampling the corresponding horizon map, retrieving two suitable vectors stored in color channels between which $l$ exists.
 Then, the two vectors are interpolated according to the angle of $l$.
-The idea is that instead of finding interpolation weight all the time, make a cubemap containing those weights which can be sampled with the 3D light vector.
+The idea is that instead of finding an interpolation weight every time, make a cubemap containing those weights that can be sampled with the 3D light vector.

 Even though we have eight directions in two textures, we can use only one cubemap to indicate all the eight directions.
 We know that  use positive weights for $(R_0, G_0, B_0, A_0)$ and negative ones for $(R_1, G_1, B_1, A_1)$.
 For example, a cubemap texel $(0.5, 0.0, 0.0, -0.5)$ results in a directional vector $0.5R_0 + 0.5A_1$, which is directed toward $-22.5^\circ$.
-At most two channels in the cubemap can be nonzero, because at most two directional values can participate in the interpolation.
+At most two channels in the cubemap can be nonzero because at most two directional values can participate in the interpolation.

-In the pixel shader, the cubemap is sampled using $l$ and calculate the dot product with a value sampled from the horizon map.
-Here, we have to choose which horizon map to sample.
+In the pixel shader, the cubemap is sampled using $l$, and we calculate the dot product with a value sampled from the horizon map.
+We have to choose which horizon map to sample here.
 Actually, we don't really have to 'choose' with an `if` statement.
-Considering that we made the decision to utilize positive values for the initial horizon map and negative values for the subsequent horizon map, following expressions successfully interpolates two channels without a conditional branch.
-Saturating $v_{cubemap}$ filters only positive weights while saturating $-v_{cubemap}$ filters only negative weights, and multiplying each extracted weight and summing them up covers all the cases.
+Considering that we made the decision to utilize positive values for the initial horizon map and negative values for the subsequent horizon map, the following expressions successfully interpolates two channels without a conditional branch.
+Saturating $v_{cubemap}$  sorts out only positive weights while saturating $-v_{cubemap}$ does so only for negative weights, and multiplying each extracted weight and summing them up covers all the cases.

 $s_{horizonmapN}$ : Color($\sin \alpha$) sampled from the horizon map N(0 or 1).